-Big Game in Little China
+Big Game in Little China (5 out of 5)

 A while ago, Rockstar decided to test the waters on the Nintendo DS by releasing an entirely unique, original Grand Theft Auto property called GTA: Chinatown Wars.
 The game was a critical success, with everyone raving about how great the touchscreen controls worked to complement the game and how the dual-screen interface was absolutely essential.
 The question then becomes – how was a game so geared towards the DS transferred over to the PSP?

 Story (5 out of 5)

 Those looking for new content in the PSP version of Chinatown Wars will be sorely disappointed – apart from an extra couple of nonessential missions; the core story is left intact.
 The fact that the missions continue the same is not necessarily a bad thing.
 As I made my way through the DS version, I eventually grew tired of the game on the DS with not-so-great graphics and tiny screens.
 The PSP port will be excellent for those players that never got a chance to enjoy the great storytelling of the game.

 There are side-missions abound here as well.
 The drug trading side-game makes a grand return and is really the only way for you to acquire large amounts of money during the game.
 Buying and selling different kinds of hard drugs will allow you to upgrade to a new apartment, buy better guns, etc.

 The gameplay of Chinatown Wars is traditional, 2D, top-down, classic GTA gameplay.
 If you buy the game expecting the style of Liberty City Stories or Vice City Stories, you’ll be sorely disappointed.
 The graphics look great here as well, the buildings are wonderfully detailed, and Rockstar has put a lot of love and sweat into raising the resolution of the cut-scenes, and the results is a collection of amazing, high-res anime-style cut-scenes that do the game much more justice than the original scenes on the DS.